 NOTE: Place dental clinic services under dental services.
 Report any services not included above under other care.
 A clinic staff may include practitioners with different specialities.

-12. Laboratory and X-Ray Services) (See 42 CFR 440.30).--These are professional or technical laboratory and radiological services that are:
+12. Laboratory and X-Ray Services(MSIS Code=15) (See 42 CFR 440.30).--These are professional or technical laboratory and radiological services that are:

 o Ordered and provided by or under the direction of a physician or other licensed practitioner of the healing arts within the scope of his or her practice as defined by State law or ordered and billed by a physician but provided by referral laboratory;